On Iterated Lorenz Curves with Applications: The Multivariate Case: Conclusion

-Hereinafter, our focus is on the iterative equation (\ref{42.4}).
-For convenience we denote below any of the marginal distributions $L_{1-}^{n}(x)$ or $L_{2-}^{n}(x)$ by $L_{n}(x)$ since the properties proved hold for both of them.
-Thus, our setting becomes:
+We start with some remarks on the notation.
+For convenience we denote below any of the marginal distributions $L_{1-}^{n}(x)$ or $L_{2-}^{n}(x)$ by $ L_{n}(x)$ since the properties proved hold for both of them.
+Thus, our setting becomes